Pros and cons of buy to let through a limited company

 Commercial Trust’s aim is to provide a broad view of the options and to help match our clients with the most suitable mortgage product.
 For advice on tax and financial planning, be sure to consult with a professional accountant or financial advisor.

-To set up a limited company, you need:
+A qualified accountant can help set up a limited company.
+You need:

 A company name